ALEX STRADA

 Fictive Witness: Accounting for Integration

-Online lecture-performance with Tali Keren, Education Scholar Noliwe Rooks, and Teens Take Charge Activist Whitney Stephenson
+With Tali Keren, Education Scholar Noliwe Rooks, and Teens Take Charge Activist Whitney Stephenson

 Goethe-Institut